-A typical slave module will consist of these main parts:
+A typical pinboard style field module will consist of these main parts:

 Firing Cable Interface